the-vegetarian-vampire/Commerce/README.md

 Youtube:

 ### Overview:
-An eBay-like e-commerce auction site which allows users to post listings, place bids, comment, and add listings to a watchlist.
+An e-commerce auction site which allows users to post listings, place bids, comment, and add listings to a watchlist.

 ### Specifications:
 Built with `Python`, `Django`, `HTML/CSS`, `Bootstrap`, and `SQLite`.